sincereuk/docs/content/quickstarts/building/java.md

 ```

 #### Build Pipeline
 We're now interested in what's happening the _build_ pipeline.
 We've
-added a new script step here, this will run our gradle build which will compile our web application.
+added a new script step here, which will run our gradle build to compile our web application.
-take note that were also using the $WERCKER_CACHE_DIR environment variable to take full advantage of caching.
+Take note that were also using the $WERCKER_CACHE_DIR environment variable to take full advantage of caching.

 #### wercker build
 Now that we have a better understanding of our **wercker.yml** let's go ahead